alex-gutev/cl-form-types/README.md

 specifier.

 * `TYPE` - A type specifier.
-If not a `VALUES` type specifier it is treated as a `VALUES` type specifier with of a single return value.
+If not a `VALUES` type specifier it is treated as a `VALUES` type specifier of a single return value.
 * `N` - Index of the value of which to retrieve the type.

 Returns the nth value type or NIL if there is no information about the